binayjy8/SIMON-GAME/README.md

-# SIMON-GAME Hello binay bhusan is the
+# SIMON-GAME Hello binay bhusan is the a